andybalham/blog-source-code/blog-posts/serverless-azure-05-blob-events.md

       - > The headers values for events delivered in the CloudEvents schema and the Event Grid schema are the same except for `content-type`.
 For CloudEvents schema, that header value is `"content-type":"application/cloudevents+json; charset=utf-8"`.
 For Event Grid schema, that header value is `"content-type":"application/json; charset=utf-8"`.

-  - TODO: Publish a basic function that reacts to the blob storage events
+  - Publish a basic function that reacts to the blob storage events logging out the event

   - Local debugging